 3. The power-generating facility owner shall ensure that the relevant system operator or the competent authority of the Member State is notified about the permanent decommissioning of a power-generating module in accordance with national legislation.

 The relevant system operator shall ensure that such notification can be made by third parties, including aggregators.

+4. EVs are nonstationary PGU/PGCM.
+They shall be treated by general unit certificates.

+The charging / discharging infrastructure is part of the Type A / EV operational notification process.
 Article 31

 Operational notification of type B, C and D power-generating modules

 The operational notification procedure for connection of each new type B, C and D power-generating module shall allow the use of equipment certificates issued by an authorised certifier.

+In the case of pooling aggregators for EVs or other similar PGU/PGCM, EU-wide certificates shall be used.
 Article 32

 Procedure for type B and C power-generating modules